-Fig. 16.
+Fig. 19.
 Heat plots displaying the utility function for transport modes based on CO2 (upper two panels) and costs as choice characteristics.
 The colour bar shows the utility scale, with redder colours indicating a positive utility and bluer colours none or even negative utility.
-The upper two panels show transport mode preferences with respect to travel distance for older and financially well (left) or poor (right) participants (a similar pattern emerges for younger participants, see main manuscript).
-The two panels in the second row show the effect of distance for older but poorer participants (left) and younger poorer participants (right).
+The upper two panels show transport mode preferences with respect to travel distance for older and financially well (left) or less affluent (right) participants.
+The two panels in the second row show the effect of distance for older but less affluent participants (left) and younger less affluent participants (right).
 The two panels in the bottom row show the effect of distance for older but well-off participants (left) and younger well-off participants (right).

-similar preference for a certain transport mode of a certain cost once the distance does not allow to take lower cost transport modes, for which the younger have a slightly stronger preference.
-However this might be an artefact of lack of data, since the financially poorer study participants were rather young.
-We see that the range of choices of transport modes of various average costs is higher for more welloff older participants, but generally longer distance require higher-costs transport modes.
-The range of transport modes in terms of costs seems to be more narrow for younger, well-off study-participants, in fact their utility patterns are very similar to younger poorer study participants.
+affluent participants have a similar preference for a certain transport mode of a certain cost once the distance prohibits taking lower cost transport modes, for which the younger have a slightly stronger preference.
+However this might be an artefact of lack of data, since the less affluent study participants were rather young.
+We see that the range of choices of transport modes of various average costs is higher for more well-off older participants, but generally long distances require higher-costs transport modes.
+The range of transport modes in terms of costs seems to be more narrow for younger, well-off study-participants, in fact their utility patterns are very similar to younger less affluent study participants.
 For shorter distances they clearly prefer low to no-cost transport modes, for longer distances higher costs are accepted, but they never display a preference for the most expensive transport modes as the older participants do, no matter what distance.